-For Collaborative Applications Only: Each institution in a multi-institutional team submitting collaborative applications must submit an identical common narrative, including all appendices.
-Collaborative applications will necessarily be longer than single-institution applications.
-The common narrative may exceed the page limit described for the project narrative by 50%; e.g., if the page limit is 12 pages, a collaborative application is subject to a limit of 18 pages.
+For Collaborative Track 3 Applications Only: Each institution in a multi-institutional team submitting collaborative applications must submit an identical common narrative, including all appendices.
 The common narrative must identify which tasks and activities will be performed by which of the institutions in every budget period of the proposed project.
 The budget and the budget justification-which are unique to each institution-may refer to parts of the common narrative to further identify each institution's activities in the joint project.
 There should be no ambiguity about each institution's role and participation in the team.